Residential Aged Care Facilities (RACFs)

 Advance Care Planning (ACP)

-The COVID-19 issues that have arisen recently in two of our local Residential Aged Care Facilities (RACFs) have highlighted the importance of Advance Care Planning.
 We encourage GPs with older, vulnerable patients - particularly patients in RACFs - to prioritise putting in place or updating Advance Care Plans (ACPs), with inclusion of COVID-19.

 It is important to involve the patient and their families in this process.
 The following resources can help you: